formula1/binary-util-js/readme.md

       - if the byte before it was an escape character, skip that object end
     - return value(fileRead(objectStart, objectEnd))
     - this method technically isn't the same as a binary search, it's more of an "approximated search"
+  - this needs its own getFirst, getLast and getAtIndex functions since it would probably be async or require loops/iteration until the program finds the "objectend" they are looking for
 - support both mutable and immutable arrays
+- create tests
+- wasm search and modifiers though I'm not sure if wasm can run a "compare" function nor has async/await support

+# Maybe
+- support for negative min and max
+  - this will result in array.length - min or array.length - max
+- With merge sort, try to sort from both ends
+  - currently I'm only checking the first items but I could be checking the last items as well
+  - could make the whole sort go twice as fast
+  - both front and back may overlap so I would have to make sure it doesn't
+- make the non abstract functions private
+- rename ThreadWorker to something like WorkOrganizer